aikonbrasil/web/_pages/cv.md

 Skills
 ======
-* Full understanding of Wireless Communication Network
+* Full understanding of Wireless Communication Networks on different layers of the protocol stack.
-* System and link level simulation (Matlab, ns3)
+* System and link level simulation (Matlab, ns3).
-* Writing skills for scientific papers for Journals and Conferences
+* Writing skills for scientific papers (Journals and Conferences).

 Publications
 ======